 "In 1842 (he observes) you were close on fifteen; I scarcely twelve.
 In my eyes your age made you my superior.
 And then, you were so strong, so tender, so amiteux, to use a word from up there--a charming word.
-And so God, Who had His designs for you, whereas I, in spite of my pious childhood, wandered on my way as chance bade me, led you by the hand, attached, ended by keeping you for Himself.
+And so God, Who had His designs for you, whereas I, in spite of my pious childhood, wandered on [131] my way as chance bade me, led you by the hand, attached, ended by keeping you for Himself.
 He did well truly when He chose you and rejected me!"

-His finding the pair in the wilds of Paris is an adventure, in which, in fact, a goldfinch again takes an important part--a goldfinch who is found to understand the Cevenol dialect:--

-"The goldfinch (escaped from its cage somewhere, into the dreary court of the Institute) has seen me: is looking at me.
-If he chose to make his way into my apartment, he would be very welcome.
-I feel a strong impulse to try him with that unique patois word, which, whistled after a peculiar manner, when I was a boy never failed to succeed in the mountains of Orb--Beni!
+His finding the pair in the wilds of Paris is an adventure, in which, in fact, a goldfinch again takes an important part--a goldfinch who is found to understand the Cevenol dialect:-- to make his way into my apartment, he would be very welcome.
+I feel a strong impulse to try him with that unique patois word, which, whistled after a peculiar manner, when I was a boy never failed to succeed in the mountains of Orb--BØni!
+BØni!
 Viens!
 Viens!
 I dare not!
 He might take fright and fly away altogether."